hms-11/CoopCommand/README.md

 Once you have the boards in hand and assembled, see the programming notes file for instructions on how to load the code.
 ATTENTION: This guide assumes the ATMEGA328P has a bootloader already installed, if working with new, "bare" chips you will need to burn a bootloader before installing the sketch.

+For the ESP32-CAM "CoopCam" aspect, this guide from Random Nerd Tutorials outlines the steps for setting up a gmail account with the proper settings. https://randomnerdtutorials.com/esp32-cam-send-photos-email/
+These settings, along with your wifi info and BLYNK authentication token will need to be put into the sketch for the camera.

 # CURRENT KNOWN ISSUES:

 -PCB for ESP32-CAM is "Backwards".
 All components must be soldered to backside of PCB as opposed to topside with the exception of the 5-pin JST which can be put on the proper side.
 Enclosure has been designed with this mistake in mind.